 The Trust is an investment trust established under the laws of the Province of Ontario pursuant to an amended and restated declaration of trust ("DOT") effective August 20, 2021.
-Starlight Global Real Assets LP was a limited partnership formed pursuant to a Limited Partnership Agreement dated November 28, 2018, governed by the laws of the Province of Ontario.
 Starlight Global Real Estate LP is a limited partnership formed pursuant to a Limited Partnership Agreement dated April 20, 2020, governed by the laws of the Province of Ontario.
 Starlight Global Infrastructure LP is a limited partnership formed pursuant to a Limited Partnership Agreement dated April 20, 2020, governed by the laws of the Province of Ontario.
-Prior to the Reorganization (see below) the Trust obtained exposure to public securities through its investment in Starlight Global Real Assets LP.
-After the Reorganization, the Trust obtains exposure to public securities through its investments in Starlight Global Real Estate LP and Starlight Global Infrastructure LP (the "Public Portfolio LPs").
+The Trust obtains exposure to public securities through its investments in Starlight Global Real Estate LP and Starlight Global Infrastructure LP (the "Public Portfolio LPs").

 The Public Portfolio LPs hold actively managed global portfolios of real estate and infrastructure securities (the "Public Portfolio").
-In addition to the Public Portfolio the Trust also invests in a private portfolio of Canadian real estate properties and global infrastructure assets (the "Private Portfolio", and together with the Public Portfolio, the "Portfolio").
+In addition to the Public Portfolio, the Trust also invests in a private portfolio of Canadian real estate properties and global infrastructure assets (the "Private Portfolio", and together with the Public Portfolio, the "Portfolio").